xehu/tpm-horse-race-modeling/README.md

 │   ├── team-process-map/ (This is a git submodule that defines the communication features.)
 │   ├── task-mapping/ (This is a git submodule that defines the task features.)
-├── data.py **Class**: defines a HorseRaceDataset() class that organizes data for modeling in a structured format ├── model_evaluation.py **Class**: defines a HorseRaceModel() object.
-Starting implementations: LASSO, Ridge, Random Forest ... etc. (all the basics that we had before)
+├── data.py **Class**: defines a HorseRaceDataset() class that organizes data for modeling in a structured format ├── model_optimization.py **Class**: defines a HorseRaceOptimizedModel() object, which takes in a HorseRaceDataset() and uses the Ax Bayesian Optimization framework to identify the best possible parameters.
+├── model_evaluation.py **Class**: defines a HorseRaceModelEvaluator() object, which takes in a HorseRaceOptimizedModel() and performs multiple bootstrapped evaluations of the model on the data.
 ├── data_config/  (.yaml files where the user defines requirements for cleaning the data) ├── model_eval_config/  (.yaml files where the user defines requirements for running and evaluating models) ├── data_cache/ (Where we save HorseRaceDataset() objects as .pkl files)